-A vat of mulled wineor homemade hot toddies will fill the air with the aroma of cinnamon and cloves.
-These are not just for smelling: be sure to ladle yourself a cup for dessert!
+Cinnamon is a natural odor eliminator.
+A vat of mulled wine or homemade hot toddies will fill the air with the aroma of warm spices, but these aren’t just for smelling!
+Be sure to ladle yourself a cup for a cozy after dinner drink.

 4. Create a natural air freshener

-If you place a couple of well-chosen ingredients like citrus, herbs, or spices in a pot of water on the stove and bring the water to a boil, the steam that drifts out of the pan will be deliciously fragrant, like a DIY, all-natural air freshener.
-A few flavor combinations here.
+If you place a couple of well-chosen ingredients like in a pot of water on the stove, you can create a natural air freshener to eliminate cooking odors.
+Just select a few of your favorite herbs, spices, or citrus fruits (tip: you can just use the peel), place them in a pot of water, and bring to a boil.
+The steam that drifts out of the pan will be deliciously fragrant.
+Check out a few of our favorite flavor combinations here.

 5. Rig your fan